obadahattabx/Final_Project/README.md

 This layout should be a Navigation Drawer Activity which will contain the most up-to-five recent properties posted.
 The navigation bar should have the following functionality:

 a.
-(10 points) Home: displays the most up-to-five recent properties posted (main page).
+Home: displays the most up-to-five recent properties posted (main page).

 b.
-(15 points) Property search: which allows the tenant to search for a certain property using the following search criteria and wishes: city, minimum surface area, maximum surface area, minimum number of bedrooms, maximum number of bedrooms, minimum number of rental price, status (furnished and unfurnished), has a balcony (checkbox), has a garden (checkbox).
+Property search: which allows the tenant to search for a certain property using the following search criteria and wishes: city, minimum surface area, maximum surface area, minimum number of bedrooms, maximum number of bedrooms, minimum number of rental price, status (furnished and unfurnished), has a balcony (checkbox), has a garden (checkbox).
 In other words, the user fills the property search form with the fields mentioned above.

 c.
-(10 points) Post a property, which allows the renting agency to post a new property with the following
+Post a property, which allows the renting agency to post a new property with the following
 information: city, postal address, surface area, construction year, number of bedrooms, rental price, status, furnished or unfurnished, photos, availability date, and the property description (up 20 200 words).
 Each post will be valid until the property is rented.
 If it is not rented within 90 days, the post disappears automatically.

 d.
-(10 points) Edit the list of properties: the renting agency should be able to view its list of posted properties.
+Edit the list of properties: the renting agency should be able to view its list of posted properties.
 Each item in the list has a view button to view the property details.
 After the property information is displayed, there are two buttons, namely, edit and delete at the bottom to allow the user to edit or to delete this property.

 e.
-(5 points) Rental history of the tenant, which lists all properties that the tenant has rented through this application.
+Rental history of the tenant, which lists all properties that the tenant has rented through this application.
 In this list, it shows the city and the postal address of the property, the renting period, and the renting agency name.

 f.
-(5 points) Rental history of the renting agency, which lists all properties that renting agency has rented through this application.
+Rental history of the renting agency, which lists all properties that renting agency has rented through this application.
 In this list, it shows the city and the postal address of the property, the renting period, and the tenant first and last names.